Ozro W. Childs

-Ozro Childs (1824–1890) was a Protestant horticulturalist, merchant, and banker in the 19th century in Los Angeles, California.
+Ozro William Childs (June 3, 1824 – April 17, 1890) was a Protestant horticulturalist, merchant, and banker in the 19th century in Los Angeles, California.
 He was a founder of the University of Southern California.

 Early years

 Ozro W. Childs was born in Sutton, Vermont, in 1824, and received his early education there.
 His father was a farmer, while one of his grandfathers was a town minister.
 Like many young people in Vermont, he left for the West, first for Ohio, where he earned his living as a schoolteacher.
 While there, he learned the tinsmith’s trade.

 Northern California

 After the discovery of gold in California, he resolved to try his luck in the gold fields.
 He traveled down the Mississippi to New Orleans, and boarded a ship for Nicaragua; he crossed the Central American peninsula, where he and his fellow passengers endured great hardship, because the promised ship for California did not arrive.

 After some delay, he took another ship, and arrived in San Francisco in August, 1850, where he set off for the mines.
 He was unaware that coastal Northern California is foggy in the winter and summer.
 The weather aggravated the asthma that eventually killed him.
 He and a man named Hicks took a ship south, arriving at the San Pedro Bay harbor.